Suhani5505/Suhani5505/README.md

-<h1> Hi there! ☆ </h1>
+<h1> Hello! ☆ </h1>

 ## I'm Suhani, an undergraduate pursuing a BBA in Finance & Management Information Systems.

 I'm currently working on personal projects that combine both aspects of finance and tech to showcase my skills and interest in both fields.

 My primary tech stack consists of SQL, Java, HTML, CSS, and JavaScript.
-My tools are Microsoft Suite, Power BI, Tableau, and NetBeans. <br>
+My tools are Microsoft Suite, Power BI, and PowerQuery. <br>

-<ins> Currently working on: </ins> <br>
+<ins> My Experience: </ins> <br>
-⋆ IT project management project: real-world case study to deliver an IT project <br>
+I was an IT Planning and Operations intern at Toshiba International Corporation from May to August 2026.
+There, I was able to work on many projects such as <br>
-⋆ Network & Securities <br>
+⋆ IT asset management <br>
-  -Create virtual machine <br>
+⋆ Workflow analysis <br>
-  -Cable making <br>
+⋆ Automation and standardization of IT asset lifecycle <br>
-  -Scanning ports using Wireshark <br>
+⋆ AI-driven solutions <br>
-  -Create VM on Azure <br>
+These projects helped me gain hands-on experience in the IT field while strengthening and broadening my skills.
+I learned a lot during my time there, especially how business and technology intersect and the importance of it.